 • We do give exemptions for health reasons or if there are other reasons where it wouldn’t be appropriate for someone to care for our children.
 We ask that if you fall into this category, please let your homegroup leader know so we can exempt you.

-Homegroup study guides for the current session are generally available for purchase in the entryway of the church.
+Homegroup study guides for the current session are generally available for purchase in the entryway or on the patio at church.